-In total sample, proportions in the share of producers and consumers in generating Carbon Footprint are similar (figure 6).
-On average consumers generate about 55% of GHG emissions, however shares of consumers and producers (including intermediaries) differs depending on the type of the chain, as illustrated on the figure 6.
+On average consumers generate about 55% of GHG emissions, however shares of consumers and producers (including intermediaries) differs depending on the type of the chain, what is illustrated on the figure 6.

 Figure 6.
-Share of producer and consumer CFP [%] across supply chains in the total sample
+Share of producer and consumer CFP [%] across market chains in the total sample